jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 Having said that, I like to think of myself as someone who, given enough time, can thrive on any particular task.
 And UI/UX, however inexperienced I may be in this area, is no exception.

-Before going further, as a warning I'd like to point out that I may just be pulling all these thoughts out of my ass (read: I may just be making all this shit up).
+I'm going to list down my thoughts and some of the things I learned (or re-learned) about building UX.
+Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my ass (read: I may just be making all this shit up).
 However you've already read this far so might as well finish the whole damn thing.

-Here's what I learned so far.
-Remember, you've been warned:

 ## Thoughts